If you have diabetes, checking your blood sugar is an important tool in managing your treatment plan and preventing diabetes complications.

 - If you are taking medications for diabetes, checking blood sugar in the morning shows you if your evening medications are working.

 Self-monitoring is an important part of diabetes management because it puts you in charge.
-Regardless of how you manage your diabetes — through diet and exercise alone or combined with oral medicines or insulin — regular blood sugar monitoring provides immediate feedback on how your program is working.
+Regardless of how you manage your diabetes — through diet and exercise alone or combined with oral or injectable medicines or insulin — regular blood sugar monitoring provides immediate feedback on how your program is working.